 Hearing this, and with the pirates on the docks having been successfully driven into hiding, Tenya and Shoto twisted around.
 Shoto created a slide, and as the trio landed, Tenya zoomed forward, grabbing at the girls just as they were about to come to the end of the slide, pulling all three to the side and then to a halt, their momentum dying out quickly.

 Even as his friend helped the girls stand up and he just lay on the main deck, his whole body throbbing and his arm worst of all, Izuku began to shout orders.
 “Shoto, extend your ice walls out toward the open ocean.
 Mei and Melissa, get down into the hold, dump our purchases, and get the engine started.
 Momo, Kyoka, keep up the pressure on the guards on the docks.
-Kirishima, you and Tenya will have to poll us out away from the docks.
+Kirishima, you and Tenya will have to pull us out away from the docks.
 Tsuyu, wheel!”

 Not questioning his friend’s orders, Shoto did as he was bid, and soon, the walls of ice protecting the ship had spread backward of the aft out into the ocean.
 Almost instantly, the ice began to crack under the repeated strikes from the cannons.